jonasamar/G-Lab-Stabl/README.md

 * `Tutorial Notebooks.ipynb`: Tutorial on how to use the library
 * `* Benchmarks.ipynb`: Jupyter Notebook rerunning all the benchmarks

+## Modifications to the original GitHub (Greg Bellan Stabl)
+* **josh_multi_omic_pipeline_cv** : a new pipeline using another LASSO instead of a logistic regression for the predictions of the model based on the features selected by STABL in each fold of the cross validation.
+* **outer_splitter = LeaveOneOut** : because of the "print", the only allowed outer_splitter for the pipelines with cross validation were the ones with the method get_n_splits.
+If the user wants to use LeaveOneOut instead, it is now possible (the error has been fixed).
+* **Hyperparameter C taking negative values** : sometimes when cross validating the LASSO 1SE in the pipelines, the hyperparameter C took negative values causing the pipeline to stop.
+This issue has been solved.
+* **personalized preprocessing** : in all the pipelines changing the preprocessing was very laborious.
+We created a new argument in the pipelines using preprocessing so that the user can easily design his own preprocessing and apply it to his or her pipeline.
+* **multi stabl pipelines** : every time we wanted to run a STABL model, we had to rerun all the other models that STABL is systematically compared to, even when we only want to slightly tune some parameters.
+We created new pipelines allowing the user to run multiple STABL models at once with an additional univariate analysis and folder organization of the results which is more convenient.

 ## Cite
 Julien Hedou, Ivana Maric, Grégoire Bellan et al. Stabl: sparse and reliable biomarker discovery in predictive modeling of high-dimensional omic data, 27 February 2023, PREPRINT (Version 1) available at Research Square